 More than two-thirds of American adults are considered overweight or obese.
 Weight may be the result of many factors, including genetics, lifestyle choices, metabolic conditions and medications.

 Obesity is a complex disease that requires medical management from a care team with skill, experience and compassion.

 Our program for medical weight management is about improving your health and well-being, not just focusing on the scale.
 We can help you navigate the often confusing, conflicting data and misinformation about diet.
 Our comprehensive, personalized approach is based on scientific research in weight management and years of experience.
 Our program includes:

 - Physical exam

 - Review of medical history and available lab

-- Monthly follow-up with a multidisciplinary team, which includes a weigh in; review of progress and challenges; adapting plan as needed; addressing challenges together; support and encouragement; medications as needed
+- Monthly follow-up with a multidisciplinary team, which includes: a weigh in, review of progress and challenges, plan adaptations as needed, addressing challenges together, support and encouragement, and medications as needed.

 Understanding Obesity Health Risks